dry5kulll/OverTheWire/Leviathan/README.md

 ### Leviathan 0:

+- Description:
-- Description: There is a bookmarks.html file in the home directory which has lots of content.
+    - There is a `bookmarks.html` file in the hidden backup directory which has lots of content.
 Use grep command to extract the password string from the file.
+- Commands:
-- Command(s): `cat bookmarks.html | grep password`
+    - `cat .backup/bookmarks.html | grep password`

 ### Leviathan 1:

 - Description:
+    - There is a executable file `check` which has setuid bit set.
+On executing the file, it accepts passwords as input & return some output.
+    - As we don't know the correct password, lets use (ltrace)[https://man7.org/linux/man-pages/man1/ltrace.1.html] to see what the executable is doing.
-- Command(s):
+- Commands:

 ### Leviathan 2:

 - Description:
-- Command(s):
+- Commands:

 ### Leviathan 3:

 - Description:
-- Command(s):
+- Commands:

 ### Leviathan 4:

 - Description:
-- Command(s):
+- Commands:

 ### Leviathan 5:

 - Description:
-- Command(s):
+- Commands:

 ### Leviathan 6: